The School of Nursing and Midwifery is pleased to be able to offer a number of scholarship awards for students to undertake postgraduate programmes.

 - PG Dip Cognitive Behavioural Psychotherapy

 The scholarships were set up in 2011 by Mr Russell Napier in recognition of his mother, Patricia Napier.
-The scholarship will cover tuition fees and the registration fee.
+The scholarship will cover Home tuition fees.
 On the MSc Advanced Professional Practice programme, the students will study in one of five specialist pathways:

 - Cancer Nursing: Supportive and Palliative Care

 Applications are invited from all applicants who meet the following criteria:

 The scholarships will be awarded to the best graduates from a nursing or midwifery programme (i.e. applicants who hold a recognised professional qualification in nursing or midwifery and a relevant primary degree 2:2 or above or equivalent).